 At least 12 credits in each of the following three divisions with no more than 4 of these credits from any one subject area as designated by three-letter prefix.
 Practicum and independent study credits cannot be counted toward this requirement.

 Arts and Humanities (AH) 12 credits

 12 credits (no more than 4 credits from any subject area) chosen from:

 All courses in ART, COM, DAN, MUS, PHL, REL, THE

 All ENG courses at the 110 level or higher

 All language courses at the 112 level or higher

 All HUM courses at the 110 level or higher

 4 credits in total from THE and DAN may count towards the AH distributive

 WLC courses 101, 180, 280 and 380

 Social Sciences (SO)

 12 credits (no more than 4 credits from any subject area) chosen from:

 All courses in ECN, HST, POL, SOC, ANT

 4 credits in total from SOC and ANT may count towards the SO distributive 12 credits

 12 credits

 Natural Sciences (NS)

 At least 4 credits in each of the following three areas; must include at least two laboratory courses from different subject areas.

 NS-1 Life Sciences: 4 credits

-All courses in BCM, BIO, PSY ENV 105\ IPH 212, 214, 215, 220, 224, 225, 226, 327, 328, 331, 340, 344, 401, 428, 430
+All courses in BCM, BIO, PSY ENV 105 IPH 212, 214, 215, 220, 224, 225, 226, 327, 328, 331, 340, 344, 401, 428, 430

 NS-2 Physical Sciences: 4 credits

-All courses in AST, CHM, GEO, PHY ENV 110\, PSC 101
+All courses in AST, CHM, EGR, GEO, PHY ENV 110, PSC 101

 NS-3 Mathematics/Computation: 4 credits

-CSC 120 or higher, MTH 110 or higher, NMS 220, PHL 303, PSY 220
+CSC 120 or higher; DAT 115, 116, 315; MTH 110 or higher; NMS 220; PHL 303; PSY 220

-\ Completion of ENV 105 and 110 completes the NS-1 and NS-2 distributive requirements; however, it does not fulfill the two laboratory courses requirement as both courses are in the same ENV subject area.
+Completion of ENV 105 and 110 completes the NS-1 and NS-2 distributive requirements; however, it does not fulfill the two laboratory courses requirement as both courses are in the same ENV subject area.

+2 credits

+16 credits

 36 credits

-2 credits

 8 credits

-16 credits

 Courses of Instruction

 Courses of instruction are described on the following pages.
 Most courses numbered 100-199 are beginning level although some departments begin introductory work at the 200 level.
 Usually, 100- and 200-level courses are open to all students unless otherwise indicated by prerequisites.
 Most 300- and 400-level courses are upper level work for which prerequisites are a necessity.
 Not all upper level courses are offered every year; they are frequently alternated with others and offered every other year.

 Courses listed in this catalog are subject to change.
 New courses and changes in existing courses are initiated by the appropriate departments or programs, and approved by the Provost, the Educational Policy Committee and the faculty.

 Academic Divisions and Courses of Instruction

 Humanities Natural Sciences Social Sciences

 Art and Design Astronomy American Studies

 Chinese Biochemistry Anthropology

 Communication Biology Business Administration

 Dance Biotechnology Economics

 English Chemistry Education

 French Cognitive Science Foreign Service

 German Computer Science Geography

-Humanities Environmental Studies Gerontology
+Humanities Data Analytics Gerontology

-Library Science Geology Healthcare Administration
+Library Science Environmental Studies Healthcare Administration

-Medieval Studies Health Studies History
+Medieval Studies Geology History

-Music Integrative Physiology and Health Science Political Science
+Music Health Studies Political Science

-New Media Studies Mathematics Public Affairs
+New Media Studies Integrative Physiology and Health Science Public Affairs

-Philosophy Nursing Sociology
+Philosophy Mathematics Sociology

-Religious Studies Physics
+Religious Studies Nursing

-Spanish Psychology
+Spanish Physics and Engineering Science

-Theatre Public Health
+Theatre Psychology

-Women's and Gender Studies
+Women's and Gender Studies Public Health

 World Languages and Cultures

 Guide to Understanding Course Listings